The deadly sins of publishing

 As UK trade publishing goes through its biggest changes in a decade – Emap’s dismemberment and Reed selling off its trade titles - what would be on your list?

-One Response to “The deadly sins of publishing”
+2 Responses to “The deadly sins of publishing”

 1. Jonllo Says: